AB-CE/abce/doc/introduction.rst

 ABCE allows the modeler to program agents as ordinary Python class-objects, but run the simulation on a multi-core/processor computer.
-It takes no effort or intervention from the modeller to run the simulation on a multi-core processor production, consumption, trade, communication and similar functions are automatically handled by the platform.
+It takes no effort or intervention from the modeler to run the simulation on a multi-core processor production, consumption, trade, communication and similar functions are automatically handled by the platform.
 The modeler only needs to instruct ABCE, which automatically executes the specific functions.
+The speed advantages of ABCE are typically only observed for 10000 agents and more.
+Below, it might be between half as fast to equally fast to a pure python implementation.

 ABCE is a scheduler [#scheduler]_ and a set of agent classes.
 According to the schedule the simulation class calls - each sub-round - agents